quintel/documentation/docs/main/heat-networks.md

 'Must-run' sources include all heat sources that supply heat according to a pre-defined production curve, regardless of whether there is heat demand at that moment.
 For example, solar thermal farms produce heat when the sun is out even if there is no demand for that heat at that moment.
 The ETM models the following must-run sources:
 * Solar thermal
 * Geothermal.
 We assume that geothermal heat wells produce a constant flow of heat throughout the year.
 * Residual heat from the industry sector.
-We assume that heat production follows industrial activity.
-See [Residual Heat](residual-heat-industry.md) for more information.
+We assume that this heat has a flat (constant) production profile.
 * Imported heat from outside the region.
 We assume that this heat has a flat (constant) production profile.
 * All CHPs:
  * For biogas CHPs we assume a constant production.